Mageshwaran18/Linux/What_is_What/README.md

+Linux is Open Source which means the code is visible to everyone then why it's considered to be more secure ?

+    Linux is open source, meaning anyone can see the code, including hackers.But here's why it's still more secure:
+    * Thousands of developers constantly review the code.Bugs or vulnerabilities are found and fixed quickly.
+    * Users can verify what the OS does—no hidden backdoors.Security flaws are disclosed, not kept secret like in closed-source OS.
+    * Admins can remove unwanted services, reducing attack surface.You can harden Linux based on your use case.
+    * Linux has a strong permission model (root, user, group).Limits what damage malware can do.

+    So yes, code is visible—but so is every mistake, and that actually makes it stronger over time.

+What are some of the distributions of Linux ?

+    Ubuntu --> One of the most beginner-friendly distros, widely used for personal and server use.
+It has great community support.

+    Kali Linux --> Designed for cybersecurity and penetration testing.

+    RedHat --> Provides enterprise level linux solutions , focuses more on security , stability , support

+From where the packages of linux were installed ?

+    * A package manager fetches software from official repositories (online storage of packages).
+    Example: Ubuntu gets packages from archive.ubuntu.com.

+Full form of APT ?

+    * Advanced package tools

+Why Should You Run apt update After Installing Ubuntu?

+    When you install Ubuntu, the packages included in the ISO image might be outdated.
+    So we run this command `sudo apt update`

 What is root user?
     Root user is a super user who has all the privileges/full control over the system.
 Manages other users in the system.